Malolotja National Park

-Malolotja National Park covers 18000 ha of mountain wilderness on Eswatini's northwestern border with South Africa.
+Malolotja National Park covers 180 km2 of mountain wilderness on Eswatini's northwestern border with South Africa.
 The park includes Ngwenya Mountain, Eswatini's second highest mountain (1,829 m), and Malolotja Falls which drop 292 ft, the highest in Eswatini.
 Habitats include short grassland to thick riverine shrub, bushveld and Afromontane forest.

 Malolotja National Park adjoins the Songimvelo Game Reserve in South Africa, and together they form the Songimvelo-Malolotja Transboundary Protected Area or Peace Park, which in turn is part of the Lubombo Transfrontier Conservation Area.

 History

 The region was identified as important by the Swaziland National Trust Commission in the early 1970s.
 At that time most of the area was sheep grazing land and much was privately owned.
 However, the area had little agricultural potential and residents were resettled on good agricultural land adjacent to Malolotja.

 Environment

 Flora and fauna

 There are tall grasses, orchids, lilies, and ancient cycads.

 Mammals in the park include zebra, wildebeest, reedbuck, blesbok, red hartebeest, oribi, leopard, serval, aardwolf, jackal and bushpig.
 The Natal ghost frog, plaintive rain frog and the gray's stream frog are native to Eswatini, South Africa and Lesotho; in Eswatini they have only been found in Afromontane mist belt forest.

 The park has been recognised as an Important Bird Area (IBA) by BirdLife International.
 Bird species include turacos, sunbirds, sugarbirds, blue cranes and swallows.
 Southern bald ibises nest in colony on cliffs near Malolotja Falls.
 A number of bird species are of conservation importance, because their habitat is limited and threatened outside the park.
 They are the orange ground thrush, brown scrub robin, bush blackcap, chorister robin-chat, white-starred robin, grey cuckooshrike, olive bushshrike, southern boubou, Narina trogon and Knysna turaco.